Official advice for New Zealanders living and travelling overseas

 If you are planning international travel at this time, please read our COVID-19 related travel advice here, alongside our destination specific travel advice below.

-Exercise increased caution in Tonga (level 2 of 4).
+Exercise normal safety and security precautions in Tonga (level 1 of 4).

 View Larger Map Close/Open map